zxzhao0/C2SER/README.md

 <!-- <br> <sub> The official implementation of C<sup>2</sup>SER (submit to ACL 2025) </sub> -->

 ## Abstract
-We propose C<sup>2</sup>SER, a novel ALM designed to enhance the stability and accuracy of SER through **C**ontextual perception and **C**hain of Thought (CoT).
+We propose C<sup>2</sup>SER, a novel ALM designed to enhance the stability and accuracy of speech emotion recognition (SER) through **C**ontextual perception and **C**hain of Thought (CoT).
 C<sup>2</sup>SER integrates the Whisper encoder for semantic perception and Emotion2Vec-S for acoustic perception, where Emotion2Vec-S extends Emotion2Vec with semi-supervised learning to enhance emotional discrimination.
 Additionally, C<sup>2</sup>SER employs a CoT approach, processing SER in a step-by-step manner while leveraging speech content and speaking styles to improve recognition.
 To further enhance stability, C<sup>2</sup>SER introduces self-distillation from explicit CoT to implicit CoT, mitigating error accumulation and boosting recognition accuracy.
 Extensive experiments show that C<sup>2</sup>SER outperforms existing popular ALMs, such as Qwen2-Audio and SECap, delivering more stable and precise emotion recognition.

 ## Roadmap